Grants of up to $75,000 are available for projects, organisations, services and events that help us to support thriving communities.

 We have a simplified process for applications requesting $10,000 and under and decisions are generally made within 6 weeks of receiving your application.

-Applications received prior to 1 April 2020 requesting $100,000 and under involve a more detailed process and decisions can take up to 8 weeks from receiving your application.
+Applications requesting between $10,000 and $75,000 involve a more detailed process and decisions can take up to 8 weeks from receiving your application.

 We offer a range of other special funding programmes which have separate application forms and processes including: